RichardOtter/RichardOtter.github.io/index.md

 * All of the software is human-readable.
 Each user can read the code and confirm that nothing bad is happening.

+## GitHub File Download Help

+Some of the links above (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com files.

+[This](GitHub_fie_download.html) is a description of how to download a single file or a collection of files from Github without any knowledge of the git software.
 \
 \
 \